nutritionix/api-documentation/v2/brand_search.md

 ### HTTP GET to `/v2/search/brand`

-To perform a basic search make an HTTP `GET` request to the v2 brand search endpoint. `/v2/search/brand`<br>
+To perform a basic search make an HTTP `GET` request to the endpoint above.

 **Note** that all parameters must be properly URL encoded.

 ### Request Parameters